-Transfer Credit: CSU (CSUGE Area C2), UC (IGETC Area 3B) Prerequisite: ENGLISH 101 or by Appropriate Placement
+Transfer Credit: CSU (CSUGE Area C2), UC (IGETC Area 3B) Prerequisite: ENGLISH 101 or ENGLISH 101Z or E.S.L.
+110 or by Appropriate Placement

 The student reads Shakespeare to develop an understanding of and appreciation for his sonnets and representative comedies, histories, and tragedies.
 Works selected in this class focus on Shakespeare's later career.